anetastankovska/anetastankovska/README.md

 👋 Hello!
 I'm Aneta.

-- 🔭 I’m currently working on projects that include technologies and frameworks like JavaScript, TypeScript, Node.js, Angular...in the FinTech industry.
+- 🔭 I’m currently working on projects that include technologies and frameworks like JavaScript, TypeScript, Node.js, Angular, MongoDb, mySQL, AWS...
+- 🔭 Business domain: FinTech
 - ⚡ Formal education: BSc. and MSc. degree in the field of Economics, Finance, Tax and Banking
-- 🌱 Informal education: Academy for Full Stack Web Development at Seavus Education and Development Center.
+- 🌱 Informal education: Academy for Full Stack Web Development at Seavus Education and Development Center
-- ⚡ Additional education and trainings: Certificates available on the LinkedIn profile.
+- ⚡ Additional education and trainings: certificates available on the LinkedIn profile
 - 👯 Full Stack Web Developer @ Soucico
 - ✨ Assistant Lecturer @ Seavus Education and Development Center
 - 📫 How to reach me: [Linkedin profile](https://www.linkedin.com/in/aneta-stankovska-ane/)